 How Does Car Shaking After New Tires Affect Your Vehicle?

 Tire shaking creates a rough driving experience and causes a safety issue and other vehicle components.
-Specifically, the shaking will distract the driver’s concentration and easily cause the vehicle to lose control ( due to new tires shaking at highway speeds).
+Specifically, the shaking will distract the driver’s concentration and easily cause the vehicle to lose control ( due to shaking at highway speeds).

 Besides, this long-term vibration will adversely affect other wheel components, cause uneven tire wear, or even damage your interior indirectly.